AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-android-player.md

 ### Signage of Android&trade; `apks` using Manufacturer Keys {#signage-of-android-apks-using-manufacturer-keys}

-To access some of the privileged APIs of Android&trade; such as *PowerManager* or *HDMIControlServices*, sign the Android&trade; `apk` using the manufacturer's keys.
+To access some of the privileged APIs of Android&trade;, such as *PowerManager* or *HDMIControlServices*, sign the Android&trade; `apk` using the manufacturer's keys.

 >[!CAUTION]
 >